 FEATURE YELLOWFIN BIGEYE LIVER Three lobes, one noticeably longer than other two.
 Bottom surface of the liver is a plain, uniform colour.
 Three lobes of roughly equal length.
 Bottom surface streaked with many fine, blood-coloured lines, especially towards edge of middle lobe.
 SWIM BLADDER Small and not obvious.
 Only occupying about half of the body cavity ("above" the internal organs).
 Large and obvious, occupying the full length of the body cavity.
 COLOUR WHEN ALIVE Metallic-black back, bright yellow band along body above silver/white sides and belly.
-Dark blue/black back, blending to cobalt metallic-blue, to golden band above silvery / grey sides and white belly.
-TAIL (ESPECIALLY FISH OVER 7KG) Yellow / golden tinge.
+Dark blue/black back, blending to cobalt metallic-blue, to golden band above silvery/grey sides and white belly.
+TAIL (ESPECIALLY FISH OVER 7KG) Yellow golden tinge.
 Middle part of trailing edge indented into a distinct "V", with raised ridges on either side.
 Dark, showing little if any yellow.
 Dusky black after death.
 No distinct "V" at middle of tail.
 Pair or raised ridges absent.
-TAIL (ESPECIALLY FISH OVER 7KG) Yellow / golden tinge.
-Middle part of trailing edge indented into a distinct "V", with raised ridges on either side.
-Dark, showing little if any yellow.
-Dusky black after death.
-No distinct "V" at middle of tail.
-Pair or raised ridges absent.
 FISH 2 TO 5 KG Many silvery oblique bands (striations) covering lower rear-half of body.
 Bands alternate between solid ones and lines consisting of rows of spots.
 Body relatively elongated and slim.
 Pectoral fin reaches to level of second dorsal fin, and is often rounded at tip.
 Widely spaced, irregular vertical stripes, mostly solid, with darker areas in between.
 Head large compared with body.
 Body deep and rotund.
 The top and bottom edges from head to tail form continuous curves.
 Pectoral fin sharptipped, and as long or longer than yellowfin at this size.
 FISH 10 TO 20 KG Alternating bands of stripes and rows of spots still present, but wider apart than juveniles.
 Body still elongated, with the body profile between the second dorsal fin and the tail almost straight.
 Shape of pectoral fins from above blade-like, with tips pointing at about 45 degrees to line of body.
 Vertical bands less distinct as fish grows, but still visible in live fish.
 Pectoral fins very long at this size, reaching the rear of the second anal fin.
 With a thin, flexible tip.
 Shape of pectoral fin from above is crescent-like, with the tips pointing to the rear.
 FISH 21 TO 35 KG Body still elongated, resulting in relatively small head compared with total length.
 Body striations now less obvious.
 Pectoral fin now relatively short and still.
 Second dorsal and anal fins ("sickles") begin to elongate.
 Body is now very rotund (taking on the shape of a football).
 Head noticeably large, but relatively short tail "wrist".
 Pectoral fin still quite long.
 Importantly, second dorsal and anal fins remain short.
 FISH 45 TO 70 KG Body now more robust and barrel-shaped, but body, especially tail wrist, still elongated compared with bigeye.
 "Sickles" now quite elongated unlike any other tuna.
 Whitish patches still evident on rear third of underside.
-Body very deep and even more "football" shaped, accentuating the relatively short tail-wrist.
+Body very deep and even more "football" shaped, accentuating the relatively short tailwrist.
 Large head compared with body is quite noticeable.
 Pectoral fin now much shorter and thicker.
 Very few, if any, markings on underside.
 LARGER THAN 70 KG "Sickles" greatly elongated, sometimes extended to the level of the tail tips.
 Body very deep; head large, virtually no body markings.